Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/transcendent.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Duration: Instantaneous.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You summon a massive raindrop, hundreds of feet in size by any dimension.
 You condense it into a small drop of water in your hand, and use it to attack a target within 90 feet of you.
-Make a ranged weapon attack roll against a creature within 120 feet of you, adding your proficiency bonus to the attack roll.
-On a hit, the creature dies.
+Make a ranged weapon attack roll against a creature within 90 feet of you, adding your proficiency bonus to the attack roll.
+On a hit, the creature is shrunk and trapped within the droplet, which floats in the location the creature previously occupied.
+While trapped in this way, the creature has total cover and can use its action to attempt to escape, making a DC 20 Intelligence check.
+The creature cannot take any other action while trapped in this way.
+Additionally, while trapped, the creature takes 4d8 acid damage and 4d8 bludgeoning damage at the start of each of its turns.

 ##### Memory of the Burning World